MEET GANDALF THE GREY - AN AFRICAN GREY PARROT

 TITLE

-VIDEO Further enrichment for Gandalf.
+TRAINER MICHELE Further enrichment for Gandalf.
 Micheel helps when training Gandolf (Michele, Joe and Nancy take turns)

 |